openlibhums/memory-alpha/content/support/journal-management/editorial-team.md

-title: Editorial Team
+title: Editorial team
-# Editorial Team
+# Editorial team

 <!-- how to find the interface -->
 <!-- requires images and a few more in-depth explanations, but mostly fine -->